sylvainemery/sylvainemery.github.io/_posts/2014-03-18-Installing-Gentoo-on-an-HP-Folio-9470m-laptop.md

 - now edit the `/etc/conf.d/net` file:

 ```
-config_wlo1="dhcp" # wireless interface for this particular laptop.
+config_wlo1="dhcp" # wireless interface for this laptop.
 Run ifconfig to see yours.
-config_enp0s25="dhcp" # lan interface for this particular laptop.
+config_enp0s25="dhcp" # lan interface for this laptop.
 Run ifconfig to see yours.
 ```

 - and to automatically start networking at boot, type the following commands: